apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   and 9sec is a 1.5x speed increase at the end, too.
 * Oletta ends up teleporting a bit during the Obsidian Forest side mission Lost and Found, when she first jumps down onto the rooftops.
-* Ammo containers seem to not always attach ammo properly; ends up below the platform (at least, the sort 'round Tannis's dig site in The Droughts, and in Athenas).
-Seems to be maybe not consistent, though?
-Sometimes it seems to work.
-Possibly relatedly, sometimes Eridian ammo chests seem to not open all the way.
-I think all the ammo inside remains pick-uppable, though, and I can't reliably reproduce the behavior.
 * I ended up reducing `global_scale` from 5 to 4 at the end of Athenas, because the other container tightening I did there ended up making them sort of seem *too* fast.
 Even at 4x, things still seem quite good, IMO.
 May want to